VERITAS-Observatory/V2DL5-Binary-Analysis/README.md

 ### Auxiliary data

-Auxiliary data is stored in v2dl5/data and available at run time.
+Auxiliary data is stored in v2dl5/data and available at runtime.
 This includes:

 #### Star catalogues